Ledu996/GuestBook_frontend/README.md

 # Getting Started with Create React App

-First run nmp install to add all required packages to your application
+First run npm install to add all required packages to your application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).